charmbracelet/bubbletea/README.md

 ## Enough!
 Let's get to it.

-For this tutorial we're making a to-do list.
+For this tutorial we're making a shopping list.

 To start we'll define our package and import some libraries.
 Our only external import will be the Bubble Tea library, which we'll call `tea` for short.